-What’s the advantage of Reels vs Posts for more Instagram reach?
-This post tackles both types of content, when to publish them and how to boost engagement.
+What’s the advantage of Instagram Reels vs Posts for more reach?
+This post tackles both types of content, when to publish them and how they're ranked by IG.

 “Are Reels better than Posts on Instagram?”

-Because brands are scrambling for reach as the Instagram algorithm evolves.
+Brands are scrambling for answers as the Instagram algorithm evolves yet again.

-We decided to get our hands dirty and find the answer!
+We decided to get our hands dirty and get some concrete answers!
 In this post, we explain:

-- What new industry research says about the reach of Reels vs Posts
+- What new research says about the reach of Instagram Reels vs Posts

 - How the most recent Instagram algorithm ranks different types of content

 - How to choose between Reels vs Posts based on Instagram’s best practices

 To kick things off, let’s break down the key differences between Reels and Posts.